zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Chris says, “You’re kidding,” meaning you’re joking .
 Then he says, “Stainless steel, bronze, or nickel aren’t good enough for him ?”
 Chris names three other kinds of more common metals, metals that are less e xpensive.
 They include “stainless (stainless) steel (steel).”
 “Steel” is a  hard metal.
 “Stainless steel” is a metal that has another metal mixed with it called “ chromium” (chromium).
 This prevents the steel from rusting, from turning a ora nge color.
 It is usually shiny – that is, it reflects light easily.

-“Bronze” (bronze) is an orange-golden combination o f metals.
+“Bronze” (bronze) is an orange-golden combination of metals.
 It’s made from copper and some other metal, often tin (tin).
 Bronz e is what we call an “alloy” (alloy).
 It’s a mixture of two different metals, bu t it’s mostly copper.
 Bronze is often used in sculptures and statues.
 If you leave it for a long enough time, bronze will often turn green.
 Copper will also ofte n turn a greenish color over time.

 “Nickel” (nickel) is another kind of metal.
 It has the atomic number 28.
 It’s a silver, white, shiny metal.
 In the United States, t he five-cent coin is called a “nickel” because it is made in part from nickel.
 It ’s mostly copper, I think, but it’s partially made of nickel, and it has a shiny, silve r-like color to it.
 Raquel says that these cheaper metals are not good enough for her cl ient.
 She says, “Not even close,” meaning they’re not anywhere near good enou gh for him.